 Town Gas Naturally Reeks

-In Europe, during the early 1800s and the initial stages of the gas industry, town gas was manufactured for lighting and heating.
-This gas was produced from the carbonization of coal and contained mostly hydrogen and carbon monoxide and was poisonous.
+In Europe, during the early 1800s and the gas industry’s initial stages, town gas was manufactured for lighting and heating.
+This gas was produced from coal’s carbonization and contained mostly hydrogen and carbon monoxide, and was poisonous.
 The gas also contained sulfur compounds and innately had a gassy odor so that if there ever was a leak, it was perceived through the sense of smell.

 First Odorized Gas

 The first odorization (i.e., adding an odorant to gas so that it is detectable by smell) occurred in Germany during the 1880s.
 In that situation, Von Quaglio added ethyl mercaptan to water gas to intentionally reproduce the gassy odor associated with town gas to make it detectable.

 Tragically, however, the New London Texas disaster was the impetus to widespread odorization.

 New London School Explosion

 The New London Texas economy was boosted in 1930 through an oil find in Rusk County.
 As a result, the London School was built in 1932 at the cost of 1 million dollars and considered a modern steel-framed building.
 In 1937, the New London Texas school board decided to cut costs by dropping their contract with the United Gas Company.
 With approval from the superintendent, plumbers tapped a residue gas line from a local oil company to use green or wet gas.
 The oil companies typically would flare off this waste gas.
 However, utilizing the waste gas became a common money-saving practice for buildings on the oilfield at that time, although the oil companies did not explicitly authorize its use.